FMSCAN - frequencies for any place and transmitter maps

 - search for networks guides through all possible choices for regions and programs

 Frequency: the range of the query in MHz or just the single frequency.
 The database lists stations on FM from

 the East European OIRT band (65-74 MHz), some Japanese stations (76-92 MHz) and the international FM band (87.5-108 MHz).

-will show a list of the strongest frequency of each programme below the scan.
+will show a list of the strongest frequency of each program below the scan.

 dist/azi/dB: The coulums for distance, azimuth and signal strength will be displayed.

-If you just want a list of all frequencies of a programme independet from your own location you can uncheck this option.
+If you just want a list of all frequencies of a program independet from your own location you can uncheck this option.

 dBmax/dBdist: in addition to the signal strength, two other values will be displayed in brackets: